alidasdan/optimum-cycle-mean-algorithms/README.md

 Finding the shortest (in weight) cycle is tractable but finding the longest (in weight) cycle is NP-hard.
-It is interesting that finding the cycle whose mean is optimum, i.e., maximum or mimimum, is tractable.
+It is interesting that finding the cycle whose mean is optimum, i.e., maximum or minimum, is tractable.
 The algorithms in this package solve this problem.

-This problem is fundamental to analysing the performance of discrete event systems.
+This problem is fundamental to analyzing the performance of discrete event systems.
 This is another way of saying if you need to find the optimum performance of a system, say, the optimum speed an electronic circuit can run at or the optimum capacity a railway network can